Lincoln Rogers and Brian Horner answer custom home building questions in Las Vegas on the Inside Kingdom and Co. podcast

 Well, it’s a good question.

-To me, I think the number one thing is the craftsmanship of that expensive material.
+Brian: To me, I think the number one thing is the craftsmanship of that expensive material.

 Yeah, granted, I can put this beautiful…

-The cabinetry?
+Lincoln: The cabinetry?

-We’ll do some beautiful walnut cabinets, but if the carpenter doesn’t know basic joinery and you have gaps everywhere.
+Brian: We’ll do some beautiful walnut cabinets, but if the carpenter doesn’t know basic joinery and you have gaps everywhere.

 And yeah, granted, you paid 150 grand for those cabinets, but a $10,000 install and it looks like it.